databrary/design/overview.md

 * Standard passwords with good strength, hashing, and salting standards (should not unnecessarily restrict special characters or length)
 * [OpenIDs](http://wiki.openid.net/w/page/12995211/OpenID_Authentication_2) supplied by users
 * Multifactor something
-* Delegation to university authentication systems
+* Delegation to university authentication systems (not a complete solution)

-Authentication should not be overly burdensome, while still ensuring secure.
+Authentication should not be overly burdensome, while still ensuring security.
 Entities (universities in particular) may be able to establish additional restrictions, for example restricting access of descendant accounts to particular IP subnets.

 ## Contributor agreements